Dannnno/Chemistry/README.md

-##ReadMe for OChem Rxn Sim
+##Read Me for OChem Rxn Sim
-Updated: 1/15/2014
+Updated: 8/3/2014

 Program written by:
 Dan Obermiller
-Computational Neuroscience Major
 Claremont McKenna College
 Class of 2016
+dannnno16@gmail.com

 The purpose of this repository is to organize the (currently untitled) program.
-The (eventual) goal of this program is to create a Java based GUI interface that will rely on a Python background, allowing intro level Organic Chemistry students to construct simple (and hopefully complex) molecules and predict their interactions.
+The (eventual) goal of this program is to create an application that uses
+Python to allow intro level Organic Chemistry students to construct simple (and hopefully complex) molecules and predict their interactions.

 Goals of this program: